Medical School Interviews

 Successful candidates always ask questions at their interviews.
 In fact, the questions you ask reveal more about your suitability for medical school than anything else.
 Here's what your questions tell us:

-are thinking about the pragmatics of medical school and how well you understand
+you are thinking about the pragmatics of medical school and how well you

 General Rules for Asking Questions